Rocky43007/Rocky43007/README.md

 ### Hi there 👋

 My name is Rocky43007.
 I am a software developer and creator of many applications and hardware solutions.
-I'm a young student who specializes in coding with Python 3, and knows many other languages, like Bash and Javascript.
+I'm a young student who specializes in coding with Python 3, and know many other languages, like Bash and Javascript.

 ### Rocky's Stats 🎉
 ![Rocky's GitHub stats](https://github-readme-stats.vercel.app/api?username=Rocky43007&count_private=true&theme=dark)